-The overall trend in the last several years for employee benefit plans is to move away from traditional or fixed benefits plans to a more tailored, customized benefits plan.
+The overall trend in the last several years for employee benefits is to move away from traditional or fixed benefits to more tailored, custom benefit plans.

-One example is the League Digital Health Insurance App, an app that allows employees to choose the benefits they want.
+One example is Health Spending Accounts that allow employees to choose the benefits they want.
 And, since employers only have to pay for the benefits that have been used, employers can save.

 There are several reasons why Canadian companies are moving to custom benefit plans instead of traditional plans: